AtlasWHHV/GeneratorPlots/README.md

 I tried to comment the stuff that I modified specifically with "GitHubProgramCode added."

-I left in #include iostream and #include string in PlotGeneratorQuantities.cxx so I could see the "Hi" but commented it out of MyxAODAnalysis.cxx until I could figure out how to convert from ints to strings.
-The single "Hi" can be deleted anytime; this was just a test so I could make sure it was compiling correctly and try and troubleshoot the not printing business.
+I left in "#include iostream" and "#include string" in PlotGeneratorQuantities.cxx so I could see the "Hi" but commented it out of MyxAODAnalysis.cxx until I could figure out how to convert from ints to strings.
+The single "Hi" can be deleted anytime; this was just a test so I could make sure it was compiling correctly and try and troubleshoot the not printing business (please see Issues #2 and #3 on GitHub).

-To run the program, do the following after navigating to the working directory where you've cloned "GeneratorPlotsAlt:"
+To run the program, do the following after navigating to the working directory where you've cloned "GeneratorPlotsAlt" (do NOT cd into "GeneratorPlotsAlt"):

-Open "MyAnalysis-->MyAnalysis-->util-->PlotGeneratorQuantities.cxx" in your favorite editor.
+Open "GeneratorPlotsAlt-->GeneratorPlotsAlt-->util-->PlotGeneratorQuantities.cxx" in your favorite editor.

-Change ExpandPathName to wherever you are (ending in .../GeneratorPlotsAlt) and save.
+Change ExpandPathName to wherever you are (ending in YourWorkingDirectory/, NOT /GeneratorPlotsAlt/) and save.

 `bash`